scottvr/phart/README.md

 ```
 ## Python Files

+While developing and testing some new functionality, I had some demo scripts that themselves contained functions for spitting out various graphs and I wanted to test just a specific graph's function from a given file, so this feature was added; likely no one else will ever need this functionality.

 PHART can directly execute Python files that create and render graphs.
 When given a Python file, PHART will:

 1. First try to execute the specified function (if `--function` is provided)